 If you aren’t sure, before you get started, you may want to review the 10-point Checklist You and Your Baby is Ready for Sleep Training, first.
 And, don’t forget to review the 5 Things to do BEFORE Sleep Training.

 The Fading Sleep Training Method (FIO)

 The Fading Method is a very gentle, no-tears/no-cry (or very little cry) method of sleep coaching where you “fade it out” (FIO).
 With the Fading method, you continue to help your baby fall asleep (by rocking or feeding to sleep, for instance), but over time, you gradually do less and less of the ‘work’ to put your baby to sleep, and your baby does more and more.
+Eventually, your baby is falling asleep independently.
 For instance, if you normally rock your baby completely to sleep, you may shorten the amount of time you rock each night until you are rocking for only a few minutes only as a part of the bedtime routine.
 This method requires quite a bit of patience on the parent’s part, in some cases, but it’s great for families who want to minimize crying as much as possible.